 It’s time to address a somewhat taboo topic.
 Urinary incontinence (UI).
 Because it’s not often talked about, many people don’t realize that the condition is more common than you might think.
 Millions of Americans deal with the anxiety and embarrassment that can result from this condition.
-Let’s talk about how we can fix urinary incontinence with physical therapy!
+Let’s talk about how we can fix urinary incontinence with a trip to a physical therapy clinic!

 A Common Condition, A Taboo Topic